Skip to the main content.

 Featured Image

-Sensitivity labels will be the first component of Microsoft Purview that we will talk in depth about following up our Microsoft Purview Information Protection intro blog that you can find here.
+Sensitivity labels will be the first component of Microsoft Purview that we will talk in depth about following up our Microsoft Purview Information Protection intro blog.

 Sensitivity labels & policies are great for companies to encrypt their files and emails, manually or automatically, control access, and track sensitive information inside and outside of the organization.